How to Hang Outdoor Party String Lights

 When you remove the lights, it's likely that some glue residue will be left behind.
 In most cases that's not a big deal.
 And over time, weather and sun will eventually do away with those bits of glue residue.
 But if you can't wait for nature to do the cleanup, you can use a hot air gun to soften the remaining spots of glue and scrape them away.

-In some situations, and when working with certain surfaces, neither glue not staple will be great choices for hanging your lights.
+In some situations, and when working with certain surfaces, neither glue not staple will be a great choice for hanging your lights.
 But don't worry, there's a multitude of clips and attachment hardware available.

 No matter your situation, you can be sure that there's an attachment method that will work perfectly for you.
 If you're unable to find a clip that works for your application, then consult with your local hardware store and they should be able to walk you through the best attachment method for your specific project.

 Avoid Common Problems

 No matter the method of attachment you choose, you'll want to avoid some of the common problems that people encounter in hanging light strings.
 These problems include:

 - Cord length too short or too long.
 You've probably heard the saying: Measure twice, cut once.
-Here's another tip: For each run of light line that you install, use a piece of string first to simulate the run of the line.
+Here's another tip: For each run of the light line that you install, use a piece of the string first to simulate the run of the line.
 Install the string exactly where the light line will go, using bits of tape if needed to keep it in place.
 Then you can use the string to measure your light line before you cut.
-Using this technique will assure that your light lines are all of perfect length.
+Using this technique will assure that your light lines are all of the perfect lengths.

 - Damaged lines.
 Take a bit of time to plug in your light lines and check them before you hang them.
 Any problems, such as bulbs that need replacing, are easier to deal with before the line has been installed.